uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 | 26 | snowfall|
 | 90 | freezing fog |

 In addition to season and isweekend, from the timestamp feature we can extract many separate time features - day of the week (as one scaled column or as seven columns of ismonday, istuesday etc.), month number, day of the month, week number, hour, minute.
-In combination with external data, we could add islight for after dawn times and is_schoolholiday to match London school holiday times.
+In combination with external data, we could add is_light for after dawn times and is_schoolholiday to match London school holiday times.

 #### Link of dataset: